chrisnajman/accessible-mobile-menu/README.md

 ## Description

 The mobile menu is designed to be responsive, and is visible on screens less than 768px wide.
 It is initially hidden and appears upon clicking the hamburger menu button.
+Clicking on a menu item will close the menu.

 ## Accessibility Features